Beryl-Jingxin/PyExoCross/docs/source/basicinfo.md

 **For HITRAN**

 The `Database` name, `Molecule` name and the molecule and isotopologue ID `MolIsoID` are necessary.
-The first two digits of `MolIsoID` are molcule ID and the third digit is isotopologue ID and there is no blank between molecule ID and isotopologue ID.
+The first two digits of `MolIsoID` are molcule ID and the third digit is isotopologue ID and there is no blank between molecule ID and isotopologue ID. `MolIsoID` can be found from [HITRANOnline Isotopologue Metadata](https://hitran.org/docs/iso-meta/).

 The name of `Isotopologue` and `Dataset` can be set as 'none' or any other strings.